Air Fryer Disadvantages: 8 Honest Problems Nobody Talks About

 5. Learning Curve for Time and Temperature

 Every food needs a different temperature and time setting in an air fryer.
-Unlike a kadhai where you drop food in hot oil and pull it out when it looks golden, an air fryer requires you to learn the right settings for each dish.
+With a kadhai, you drop food in hot oil and pull it out when it looks golden.
+An air fryer is different.
+You must learn the right setting for each dish.
 Your first few attempts will likely produce undercooked or overcooked food until you figure out what works.

 Common learning mistakes: